 A number of my shorter stories have also been published, including Transmission, The Gift, All Saints, The Jar of Ideas, and Kippers Can’t Swim.
 I’m currently working on a new novel, provisionally titled The Habitat of the Dartford Warbler, the inspiration for which was an article in a provincial newspaper about three missing men.
 Typically, I soon got sidetracked, and the story now involves a pole dancer, a deluded estate agent, and a woman having a nervous breakdown.

-With my other hats on, I’m Co-Director of the Hastings Literary Festival, Membership Secretary of Hastings Writers’ Group, and Administrator of the Magdalen and Lasher Charity, one of the UK’s oldest charitable bodies, founded in the middle ages.
+With my other hat on, I’m the Administrator of the Magdalen and Lasher Charity, one of the UK’s oldest charitable bodies, founded in the middle ages.
+I was a founding Co-Director of the Hastings Literary Festival, and am still actively involved in Hastings Writers Group.